Yaki Platt, graduate of LRZTP4, he trained as an apprentice interpreter at Chenrezig Institute, Australia, is sharing his inspiring story:

 Born in Israel, Hebrew is my native tongue, I now interpret mainly into English but I’ve been invited to Israel a few times in the last few years, where I interpreted into Hebrew.
 I did most of my Dharma studies in Tibetan and English so interpreting in Hebrew is more difficult than English – the first time was like learning a new language.
 Oddly enough – sometimes when I think of Dharma in Hebrew terms, it shades a new light and gives a different angle to some of the terms.

-An advice for the the new LRZTP students: for me the key was to hang out with Tibetans off class and to drill what we recently studied.
+Some advice for the new LRZTP students: for me the key was to hang out with Tibetans off class and to drill what we recently studied.
 Use whatever time you have to hang out with Tibetans and drill their spoken Tibetan.

-At some point, during the second year, I started to interpret for the daily classes on Bodhisattvacharyavattara.
-It was a great daily training, and I’d suggest looking for such opportunities when you are ready.”
+At some point, during the second year, I started to interpret for the daily classes on the Bodhisattvacharyavattara.
+It was great daily training, and I’d suggest looking for such opportunities when you are ready.